Insurance Salvage Cars North Dakota

 Buying a salvage car in North Dakota with an eye toward restoring it to good shape and getting it back on the road can be a winning strategy if you’re looking to save money.
 This is true whether it’s your own vehicle or one that you buy at a car auction specifically to rebuild it.

-However, many people think that you can’t get a salvage car insured in the state – or any state for that matter.
-The truth is complicated: no, you can’t insure a salvage car.
+However, many people think that you can’t get salvage car insurance in the state – or any state for that matter.
+The truth is complicated – no, you can’t insure a salvage car.
 You can insure a rebuilt one, though – though this takes more than a bit of work on your part.
 Here’s what you need to know about the entire process.

 What to Do with a Salvage Car

-Under North Dakota law, if your vehicle has suffered 75 percent of its retail value in damage from an accident or something similar, it has to be declared as salvage.
+Under North Dakota law, if your vehicle has 75 percent of its retail value in damage from an accident or something similar.
+The state declares it as salvage.
 If your vehicle fits this description, you have to bring your title to the North Dakota Department of Transportation (NDDOT), where you’ll be given a title stamped with “salvage” on it in return.

 Cars with a salvage title are officially off the road – you can’t register them, and you certainly can’t insure them – but that changes if you bring the vehicle back to life by repairing it.